HannesStark/protein-localization/README.md

 information as in profile embeddings.
 Such embeddings can be generated from ``.fasta`` files using the [bio-embeddings](https://pypi.org/project/bio-embeddings/) library.

+If you have any questions, please do not hesitate to open an issue or contact me at hannes.staerk@gmail.com

 ### Quickstart
 Change the training and validation file paths in ``configs/light_attention.yaml`` to point to your embeddings and remapping files obtained from [bio-embeddings](https://pypi.org/project/bio-embeddings/).